 The Giving Trees

 Several opportunities are available for LCR members to give to those in need during the holiday season.
-Giving trees will be on display starting the Nov.
-24th weekend.
 Be sure to stop by the “Giving Trees” for a tag with specific items needed.
-Most items are requested by Sunday, December 9th so organizations can wrap and package items for distribution.
+Most items are requested by Tuesday, December 15th so organizations can wrap and package items for distribution.

 First Lutheran Church will be collecting hotel-size personal care items (soaps, shampoos, conditioners, lotions) as well as UNISEX (if possible) socks, gloves, hats, scarves and MEN’S XL or XXL undershirts and men’s boxers.